This plant has a mild fragrance

-Coriandrum sativum is an annual herb that is often used in curries, chutneys and even soups, commonly called Coriander.
+Coriandrum sativum is an annual herb that is often used in curries, chutneys and even soups.
+It is commonly called Coriander or Cilantro.
+Coriander is a multi-use plant that has also been used in homoeopathic digestive remedies.
+The umbels of purple flowers make it an attractive plant that can also be used in bedding displays for cottage-style gardens.
 It can be used as insect repellent too, the seeds and leaves are used in cooking, often with meat in the making of biltong.
-Coriander is a multi-use plant that has also been used in homoeopathic digestive remedies.
-The umbels of purple flowers make it an attractive plant that can also be used in bedding displays for cottage style gardens.

 Harvest the young leaves constantly throughout the growing season though they do not store dry well.
 Freezing the fresh leaves is the best storage method.
 Let the seeds dry on the plants and harvest when brown.